Igalia/acacia/README.md

 There is basic unit-test infrastructure, for now only available on Linux.
 To run the tests, simple do `make test` after a successful build.

 The tests are built by default.
-To disable them, pass `-DAXA_UNIT_TESTS=off` to cmake.
+To disable them, pass `-DACACIA_TESTS=off` to cmake.

 ## Installing